nf-core/sarek/doc/INSTALL_CONTAINERS.md

 nextflow pull SciLifeLab/CAW
 ```

 If needed (for example, if no direct internet access on a secure machine), you can specify a pathway to Singularity containers that you have downloaded before hand and transfered on the right machine.
+You can specify the directory to download the containers with `--singularityPublishDir`.

 ```
 # Download the singularity containers
-nextflow run SciLifeLab/CAW-containers --singularity --containers bcftools,concatvcf,fastqc,freebayes,gatk,htslib,igvtools,mapreads,multiqc,mutect1,picard,qualimap,runallelecount,runascat,runconvertallelecounts,runmanta,samtools,snpeffgrch37,snpeffgrch38,strelka,vepgrch37,vepgrch38 --singularityPublishDir containers/
+nextflow run SciLifeLab/CAW-containers --singularity --containers bcftools,concatvcf,fastqc,freebayes,gatk,htslib,igvtools,mapreads,multiqc,mutect1,picard,qualimap,runallelecount,runascat,runconvertallelecounts,runmanta,samtools,snpeffgrch37,snpeffgrch38,strelka,vepgrch37,vepgrch38 --singularityPublishDir containers/ nextflow run SciLifeLab/CAW-containers --singularity --containers gatk --tag 1.0 --singularityPublishDir containers/
 ```

 And then you can use the `singularity-download.config` configuration file.